 Letting go of the dream of parenthood can lead to a loss of identity.
 Many describe facing an almost “existential crisis”, and needing to find meaning and purpose in life again.

 Coming to terms with not having children meant that I needed to see myself and my future in a different way.
 I had to let go of that part of what I wanted to be part of my life – being a mother.

 Not being able to have children can place relationships under strain, particularly as others announce pregnancies and births.
 If you and your partner process your grief differently, it may also lead to conflict as you adjust to a life that may be different to the one you had planned together.

 One of the things I find hardest to deal with is people with a child talking about the next or one planning their first as if they are going to order one and the universe will deliver, at particular age gap, what sex they want and that be most convenient after their holiday so they can enjoy a drink!

-While being child-free by choice is increasingly spoken about and recognised in society, not being able to have children remains taboo.
+While being childless by choice is increasingly spoken about and recognised in society, being childless not by choice remains taboo.
 This can compound feelings of isolation and exclusion.

 Both my childlessness and mental health left me isolated … kids parties I don’t get invited to, visits that don’t happen, no longer having things in common with the people closest to you, because you are not part of that club, no play dates, no catching up at the school gates.

 What kind of support can I receive?

 It’s important to remember that grief is a unique experience.
 Coming to terms with or accepting what comes next can take time.
 Some people find that talking to others who have experienced a similar journey of childlessness, or joining online forums and communities can help, particularly with feelings of isolation and exclusion.

 Life can go on AND having children is not the only way to find meaning, contribute to society or play an important role in children’s lives.